 You can’t relax yet

 The No Surprises Act will be beneficial when it takes effect on January 1, 2022.
 Until then, you’ll need to be a smart consumer of healthcare services whenever possible (emergencies can preclude this).
-Many family’s budgets are already stretched thin because of the pandemic’s effects; do all you can to avoid surprise medical bills in 2021.
+Many families’ budgets are already stretched thin because of the pandemic’s effects; do all you can to avoid surprise medical bills in the future.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.